Best types of exercise for Pain Relief

-There are a couple ways you can do a side plank.
+There are a couple of ways you can do a side plank.

 3 - DYNAMIC RESISTANCE EXERCISES

 Dynamic resistance exercise has been studied the least of the group.
-An example of these exercises is 10 repetitions of 75% of a 1 repetition maximum effort.
-Effects from this type of exercise appear to be large, even though there are not many studies looking at this area.
-For this reason, it has been difficult to identify best practices for use of this type of exercise.
-A great example of this type of exercise for low back pain would be a weighted squat.
+An example of these exercises is ten repetitions of 75% of a one repetition maximum effort.
+Effects of this type of exercise appear to be large, even though there are not many studies looking at this area.
+For this reason, it has been difficult to identify best practices for the use of this type of exercise.
+An excellent example of this kind of exercise for low back pain would be a weighted squat.

 Based on research in this area, more studies should be done, and more are forthcoming.
 The important underlying message is that exercise can provide pain relief.
 The benefits of each type of exercise underscore the importance of finding the right exercise for each individual.
 Seeing the pain-relief benefits can help many people in pain make the transition from passive coping mechanisms to active coping mechanisms, which can lead to overall improved outcomes when dealing with an injury like low back pain.